top of page

 A hyper-converged infrastructure is an infrastructure model that utilizes a software-centric architecture and has a tight integration with the storage, networking, computing and virtualization software and hardware resources.

-A hyper-converged system allows the Integrated technologies to be managed as a single system through a common toolset.
+A hyper-converged system allows the Integrated technologies to be managed as a

 Hyper-converged system